zevamaru/zevamaru/README.md

 I'm a Full Stack Developer currently based in Rosario, Argentina.

 ### ⚡ What I'm working on...
-- Forfalcon: A Content Management System I made for learning purposes.
+- [Forfalcon](https://github.com/zevamaru/forfalcon): A Content Management System I made for learning purposes.
 - Doquero: A web application to keep track of stock and inventory for small local stores.
 - zevamaru.com: A kind of diary of my projects and some personal notes.
-- retroz.ar: My little dungeon of pixel-art where I post assets for indie games.
+- [retrox.ar](https://retroxar.vercel.app/): My little dungeon of pixel-art where I post assets for indie games.
 - The Tower of Madness: A small RPG for the Game Boy about epic fantasy and heroism.

 ### 🤔 Some random things about me: